sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 Kotlin/Wasm is going to reduce its footprint via various optimizations.
 Compose is probably going to be one of the first major libraries taking advantage of Kotlin/Wasm.
 Kotlin/Wasm is likely going to target standalone runtimes like Wasmtime and WasmEdge, and is going to mature from experimental to alpha status.

 On the KoWasm side, 0.1 release is expected around May.
-More work will happen on component model and leveraging WASI Preview2+.
+More work will happen on the component model and leveraging WASI Preview2+.
 And I would explore server-side rendering with Compose in collaboration with the JetBrains team and [KobWeb](https://github.com/varabyte/kobweb) project lead David Herman.

 ![](/images/wasmio23/slide41.png)